SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 > 1.1.1 Proportion of the population living below the international poverty line by sex, age, employment status and geographic location (urban/rural)
 >

-This target is interpreted as to cover research about eradicate extreme poverty and reduce the number of people living below the international poverty line.
+This target is interpreted as to cover research about eradication of extreme poverty and reduce the number of people living below the international poverty line.

-`Decent work` was considered for inclusion as highlighted as the main route out of poverty in the High level political forum document <a id="HLPF2017">[UN (2017)](#f2)</a>. `Child labour` and `modern slavery` were included as elements of this.
-In this version these are now taken out, as they are not necessarily linked to poverty.
-However, articles linking these topics with poverty reduction can be expected to use the word poverty as well and therefore to be covered but the phrase below.
-If there is no link to poverty, then it is too indirect and should not be included here.

 `(("liv*" OR "surviv*" ) NEAR/5 "$1.25 "))` - taken out as adds irrelevant hits (picks up random numbers from abstracts) and does not add results regarding poverty.